 A personal Strategic Plan is your framework for being a confident and intentional leader of your career path—rather than letting life happen to you.
 Here are five reasons why you need one:

 1. Too many of us feel lost and directionless

 The winding ways in which careers and jobs shift can lead many of us to feel like we're doing something wrong.
 There aren't any linear paths anymore, save for very few professions.
 We are each creating our own path, step by step.
 And often we feel off track or off the map entirely.

 Your Strategic Plan gives you a clear sense of direction.
-It the compass that points to your true north—the values and principles at your core.
+It is the compass that points to your true north—the values and principles at your core.
 It informs your career decisions, and guides your outlook on the landscape as a whole.
 It tells you where you are on the map, and where you're headed.

 2. Limitless job possibilities are paralyzing